 UNIVERSAL BUSINESS EDUCATION,

-A democracy digs its own grave when it fails to teach all children how to prosper in the free markets in which it depends on its citizens to make a living.
-America will climb out of the grave we have been digging for ourselves only when we start teaching all children, especially our underprivileged students, about basic business principles.
+A democracy starts to dig its own grave when it fails to teach all children how to prosper in the free markets on which it depends on its citizens to make a living.
+America will climb out of the grave it has been digging for itself only when we start teaching all children, especially our underprivileged students, about basic business principles.
 The Universal Business Education Movement is a grass roots effort to start a national discussion about blending business lessons into the curriculum of every public school in America.

 Four essays launch our discussion.
 First, "Universal Business Education, an Elementary Approach to Social Justice and Economic Growth" gives The Movement's basic arguments.